-There are so many things to do in Old San Juan in Puerto Rico – where does one begin?
+There are so many things to do in Old San Juan in Puerto Rico, for peoples of all ages: from children to elders. – but where does one begin?
 There are infinite possibilities to fit every mood and interest, but the crew here at Caribbean Trading Company have some personal favorites.
 Here’s some of the local spots that we return to time and again in Old San Juan, Puerto Rico…

 1. Visit the Forts

 There are two forts located in Old San Juan: San Cristobal and El Morro.
 Each has its own personality and feel and are worth a look.
 Start at San Cristobal Fort, which was in use through WWII; making sure to visit the dungeon area where you can still see prisoners’ wall carvings hundreds of years later.
 Then take the walk to El Morro – on this stroll you will see evidence of the extensive walls built that once completely surrounded Old San Juan and was part of the city’s primary defenses.
 You will also see the La Perla neighborhood (although best viewed from afar) where the servants and slaves of the colony once lived.
 As you approach EL Morro you will see a large field before it that is perfect for flying kites.
 There are vendors nearby selling kites for those interested, but really it’s just a great field to take a breather in and do some people watching before continuing onto El Morro.